scivision/fortran-filesystem/README.md

 Touch file (create empty file if not a file).
 The directories containing the file must already exist.
-NOTE: at this time, we do not update the file modification time.
+Also updates the file access/modification times to current time.

 ```fortran
 call p%touch()